-Trump weighs Syria options, Russia envoy says 'cannot exclude' war
+Trump weighs Syria options, Russia envoy says he 'cannot exclude' war

 The Syrian government and Russian forces in Syria possess truck-mounted surface-to-air missile and anti-aircraft artillery weapons systems.

-Russia, Syria and its other main backer Iran have said reports of the Douma attack were fabricated by rebels and rescue workers and have accused the United States of seeking to use it as a pretext to attack the Syrian government.
+Russia, Syria and its other main backer, Iran, have said reports of the Douma attack were fabricated by rebels and rescue workers and have accused the United States of seeking to use it as a pretext to attack the Syrian government.

 Nervous world stock markets showed signs of recovery after Trump’s signal that military strikes might not be imminent.